hlindberg/misc-puppet-docs/puppet4-spec/types_values_variables.md

 - `Collection` - any `Array` or `Hash`
 - `Object` - any type

 The type hierarchy is shown in the figure below.
-A single capital letter denotes a reference to a type, lower case type parameters have special processing rules as shown in section specific to each type.
+(A single capital letter denotes a reference to a type, lower case type parameters have special processing rules as shown in section specific to each type).
 Note that parameterized type may be referenced without any parameters, in which case type specific rules apply.
 Also note that the same type may appear more than once in the hierarchy, typically with different narrower type parameters.